 A: CCHI stands for Collaborative Community Housing Initiative.

-CCHI envisions a supportive community where individuals of all abilities live collectively, each determining their own path to a meaningful life.
+CCHI envisions communities where individuals of all abilities live collectively, each determining their own path to a meaningful life.
 It is not only housing, it represents inclusive opportunities in living, working and socializing.

 Q: Who is in CCHI?

-A: A group of families with special needs young adults joined with community members who support this vision of inclusive living, all working as volunteers to make this a reality.
+A: Families with special needs young adults joined with community members who support a vision of inclusive living, all working as volunteers to make this a reality.

 Q: How is this housing different than what is currently offered?

 A: There is nothing currently offered in our area that offers affordable housing, with inclusive living opportunities for individuals with special needs.

 Q: What do you mean by inclusive living?

 A: Inclusive means all people living, working and playing together in a society with equal status, position and opportunities.
 People with special needs are often excluded and segregated, not necessarily by intention, but by the nature of the community and society.
 Inclusive living is all abled people welcoming all types of people.

 Q: Why is inclusive living important?